cjbreaux/beep-boop/README.md

 ## Known Bugs

-* Will continue to add text after upon repeated submissions.
+* Will continue to add text after upon repeated submissions. (workaround by hiding submit button from user!)
 * Displays form even if user inputs NaN

 ## Support and contact details